 CUNY FACULTY DIVERSITY INITIATIVE

 OFFICE OF RECRUITMENT & DIVERSITY

-With the generous support from the Andrew W. Mellon Foundation, the Office of Recruitment and Diversity (ORD) launched an exciting initiative to support our diverse professoriate at CUNY.
-Beginning in the spring of 2017, the CUNY Mellon Faculty Diversity Career Enhancement Initiative (CFDI) will work in conjunction with the four Mellon Mays Undergraduate Fellow (MMUF)-serving institutions at The City University of New York, which are Queens College, Hunter College, Brooklyn College and City College of New York.
+The Office of Recruitment and Diversity (ORD) launched an exciting initiative to support our diverse professoriate at CUNY in 2017.
+With the generous support from the Andrew W. Mellon Foundation,the CUNY Mellon Faculty Diversity Career Enhancement Initiative (CFDI) aims to develop sustained mentorship for junior faculty via research/ writing seminars and a series of professionalization workshops.
+Currently, the initiative works in conjunction with Queens College, Hunter College, Brooklyn College and City College of New York, the four Mellon Mays Undergraduate Fellow (MMUF)-serving institutions at The City University of New York.
 Learn more

 CFDI Call for Proposals 2017-2018September 5, 2017Read More »

 CFDI Executive Summary 2016-2017July 7, 2017Read More »